-- 501.3.2 Exhaust opening protection.
+501.3.2 Exhaust opening protection.
 Exhaust openings that terminate outdoors shall be protected with corrosion-resistant screens, louvers or grilles.
 Openings in screens, louvers and grilles shall be sized not less than 1/4 inch (6.4 mm) and not larger than 1/2 inch (12.7 mm).
 Openings shall be protected against local weather conditions.
 Louvers that protect exhaust openings in structures located in hurricane-prone regions, as defined in the International Building Code, shall comply with AMCA Standard 550.
-Outdoor openings located in exterior walls shall meet the provisions for exterior wall opening protectives in accordance with the International Building Code. - [W] 501.4 Pressure equalization.
+Outdoor openings located in exterior walls shall meet the provisions for exterior wall opening protectives in accordance with the International Building Code.

+[W] 501.4 Pressure equalization.
 Mechanical exhaust systems shall be sized to remove the quantity of air required by this chapter to be exhausted.
 The system shall operate when air is required to be exhausted.
-Where mechanical exhaust is required in a room or space. ((in other than occupancies in Group R-3 and dwelling units in Group R-2,)) such space shall be maintained with a neutral or negative pressure.
+Where mechanical exhaust is required in a room or space, ((in other than occupancies in Group R-3 and dwelling units in Group R-2,)) such space shall be maintained with a neutral or negative pressure.
 If a greater quantity of air is supplied by a mechanical ventilating supply system than is removed by a mechanical exhaust for a room, adequate means shall be provided for the natural or mechanical exhaust of the excess air supplied.
-If only a mechanical exhaust system is installed for a room or if a greater quantity of air is removed by a mechanical exhaust system than is supplied by a mechanical ventilating supply system for a room, adequate makeup air shall be provided to satisfy the deficiency.
+If only a mechanical exhaust system is installed for a room or if a greater quantity of air is removed by a mechanical exhaust system than is supplied by a mechanical exhaust system than is supplied by a mechanical exhaust system for a room, adequate means shall be provided for a room, adequate makeup air shall be provided to satisfy the deficiency.

-Exception: Intermittent domestic range exhaust, intermittent domestic dryer exhaust, and intermittent local exhaust system in R-3 occupancies and dwelling units in R-2 occupancies are excluded from the pressure equalization requirement unless required by Section 504 or Section 505.
+Exception: Intermittent kitchen exhaust, intermittent domestic dryer exhaust, and intermittent local exhaust system in R-3 occupancies and dwelling units in R-2 occupancies are excluded from the pressure equalization requirement unless required by Section 504 or Section 505.